andrewabarca/bizible.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

 SAML (security assertion markup language) for SSO (single sign-on) makes it possible for users to authenticate through a company's identity provider when they log-in to the Bizible app.
 SSO allows a user to authenticate just once, without needing to authenticate separate apps.
 SAML is a necessity for enterprise customers because not all users will have a Salesforce or Google account within their organization.
 In order to scale, Bizible has developed an SAML solution that can support company identity providers.

+>[!CAUTION]
+>
+>This article outlines Single Sign On (SSO) and advanced CRM User Management.
+If your account was provisioned **after 9/10/2020**, please disregard this article, as SSO and Identity Management will be set up within the [Adobe Admin Console for your Bizible integration](/help/configuration-and-setup/getting-started-with-bizible-new/bizible-quick-start.md).

 >[!NOTE]
 >
 >It's likely that companies use different Identity Providers (e.g., Ping Identity, Okta).
 The terms used in the following set-up instructions and in the UI may not directly match those used by your Identity Provider.